fauntle/SF-Movies/README.md

 - I used Backbone.js because it was advised, and a good fit for an application of this level of complexity.
 I'm very familiar with Backbone.js and use it for a variety of projects.
 - Asset compilation was handled with a simple Gulp setup.
 I've been using Grunt for a while and have recently switched to Gulp due to its simplicity and speed.
 - Node.js was used to create a small static file server and barebones API.
 I've been writing applications with Node.js for a while, and the rest of the application is client-side JS, so it was a natural fit.
+- The demo is hosted on Heroku because it provides a free tier for hosting and simple access to a free MySQL provider.

 ### Trade-offs, Left-outs, and Do-differentlies